Babi Yar memorials

 Babi Yar, a ravine near Kyiv, was the scene of possibly the largest shooting massacre during the Holocaust.
 After the war, commemoration efforts encountered serious difficulty because of the policy of the Soviet Union.
-After the dissolution of the Soviet Union, a number of memorials have been erected.
+After the dissolution of the Soviet Union, a number of memorials were erected.
 The creation of the Babyn Yar Holocaust Memorial Center was initiated in 2016.

 Commemoration and Soviet policy

-Soviet leadership discouraged placing any emphasis on the Jewish aspect of the Babi Yar tragedy; instead, it presented these atrocities as crimes committed against the Soviet people in general and the inhabitants of Kyiv in particular.
+Soviet leadership did not identify Jewishness as a particular category of the victims of the Babi Yar tragedy; instead, it presented the atrocities as 'murder of peaceful Soviet people' and included the Jews among the wider Soviet populace.
 The first draft report of the Extraordinary State Commission (Чрезвычайная Государственная Комиссия), dated December 25, 1943 was officially censored in February 1944 as follows:

+The Soviets accurately reported the total number of Babi Yar dead, but they did not identify their ethnicity until decades later.
+Even then, they did not accurately represent the number of Roma who were murdered.

 Monuments at Babi Yar

 After the war, several attempts were made to erect a memorial at Babi Yar to commemorate the fate of the Jewish victims.
-A turning point was Yevgeny Yevtushenko's 1961 poem on Babi Yar, which begins "Nad Babim Yarom pamyatnikov nyet" ("There are no monuments over Babi Yar"); it is also the first line of Shostakovitch's Symphony No. 13.
+A turning point was Yevgeny Yevtushenko's 1961 poem on Babi Yar, which begins "Nad Babim Yarom pamyatnikov nyet" ("There are no monuments for Babi Yar"); it is also the subject of each of the five movements of Shostakovich's Symphony No. 13.

-An official memorial to Soviet citizens shot at Babi Yar was erected in 1976.
+An official memorial for Soviet citizens shot at Babi Yar was erected in 1976.

 After the dissolution of the Soviet Union in 1991, the Ukrainian government allowed the establishment of a separate memorial specifically identifying the Jewish victims.
 The creation of the Babyn Yar Holocaust Memorial Center was initiated in 2016.

 The monuments to commemorate the numerous events associated with Babi Yar tragedy include: